Yevgeny Chuplinsky: Murders

 In 1998, Chuplinsky bought a Lada Samara, after which he began to earn money as a taxi driver.
 In November of that year, he committed his first murder.
 After that, the bodies of murdered prostitutes were discovered in various desolate areas around Novosibirsk, such as landfills, windbreaks, and hard shoulders of roads.
 The victims were beheaded and extensively mutilated, arrows and pentagrams carved on the skin and various amulets were often found near the crime scenes.
 The investigators could not reach a consensus whether the killings were ritualistic in nature, or Chuplinsky had done it to simply mislead the authorities.
 The killer also never hid the bodies, preferring to place them in easy-to-find locations.
 Due to their disfigurements, some of the victims were never identified.

 After years of treating them as separate cases, the murders were combined into one case, making it clear that a serial killer was operating in the area.
 However, this revelation did not aid the investigation: although two identikits were compiled, they differed from one another, and neither was considered an accurate sketch of the offender.
-By the mid-2000s, the murders suddenly ceased, leading the investigators to believe that the murderer had been jailed for another offense or was deceased.
+By the mid-2000s, the murders suddenly ceased, leading the investigators to believe that the murderer had been jailed for another offence or was deceased.
 As a result, his age and possible motives remained unclear for some time.

 In October 2015, a taxi driver named Alexei Ivanov was arrested by investigators who suspected him of being the Novosibirsk Maniac.
 While Ivanov later confessed to and was convicted of several unrelated murders, he was ultimately cleared from those attributed to the Maniac of Novosibirsk.